MaximumEntropy/cudnn_rnn_theano_benchmarks/README.md

 Note: The compile times, although not reported are much faster for the cuDNN implementation.

-## LSTM - cuDNN LSTM vs FastLSTM in rnn.py
+## LSTM - cuDNN LSTM and GRU vs FastLSTM in rnn.py

 This LSTM implementation used for these benchmarks does not use peephole connections between cell and gates.